+- at face-to-face meetings

+- at online or telephone meetings

+- in written communication

 - in verbal communication

 - in non-verbal communication

 - in electronic and social media communication, posts, statements and comments.

 Councillors are also expected to uphold high standards of conduct and show leadership at all times.